Learn about Fossils

 DinoUnit1

-Making Fossil Dough is easy!
+Making fossil dough is easy!

-It’s a lot like salt dough, but with a wonderful coffee twist that makes it even more enjoyable for sensory play.
-I changed the basic recipe a little to make ours have more of a chocolate smell.
-To make some for your kids you’ll need:
+I also changed the basic recipe a little to make ours have more of a chocolate smell.

-1/2 Cup Used Coffee Grounds
+• 1/2 Cup Used Coffee Grounds

-1 Cup Flour
+• 1 Cup Flour

-1/2 Cup Salt
+• 1/2 Cup Salt

-1/4 Cup Fresh Coffee Grounds
+• 1/4 Cup Fresh Coffee Grounds

-1/4 Cup Cocoa Powder
+• 1/4 Cup Cocoa Powder

-3/4 Cup Cold Coffee
+• 3/4 Cup Cold Coffee

 Mix it all up together, adding more flour or coffee as needed until the consistency is right, and it doesn’t stick to your fingers.
-The final result is a sensory dough that is a little grainy.
+The final result is a sensory fossil dough that is a little grainy.
 This dough would be a wonderful addition to any sensory bin!

 See our printable pack for more sensory dough recipes

-fossil5 Making imprints with her Dino Construction Company toy
+fossil dough - girl playing with fossil dough and toy truckMaking imprints with her Dino Construction Company toy

 • What makes a better imprint, hard objects, or soft ones?
 Can you make an imprint with a leaf?
 How about a cotton ball?
-Why do you think we have fossils of dinosaur skeletons, but not their skin or muscles?Explain to your children that soft objects, like the feathers on a bird, or the wings of a bug are less likely to show up in fossil form because they are so thin and delicate (although it’s not impossible!)
+Why do you think we have fossils of dinosaur skeletons, but not their skin or muscles?

 • How do you think the fossil skeletons of dinosaurs you see in the museum were made?